Menu

 • Score the Ham: Scoring means cutting into the ham, but not deeply.
 Score about ¾ of an inch deep, into the fat, creating a square or diamond pattern all over the ham.
 Stud each diamond or intersection with a clove, if you’re using them.

-• Alternate Glazing & Baking Until Heated Through: Once the 20 minutes of cooking is up, remove the foil and baste or brush the ham with some of the glaze.
+• Alternate Glazing & Baking Until Heated Through: Once the 20 minutes of cooking is up, remove the foil and brush the ham with some of the glaze.
 Return the foil tent, and continue to bake for 20 minutes per pound of ham, basting and re-covering every 20 minutes.

 • Let Rest, Slice & Serve: Remove the ham from the oven and cover again with the foil.
 Allow the ham to rest for about 20 minutes before slicing and serving.